christiskatsouris/PermLURM/README.md

 # Code of Coduct

-Please note that the ‘tailEstimates’ project will be released with a Contributor Code of Coduct (under construction).
+Please note that the [‘PermLURM’](https://github.com/christiskatsouris/PermLURM) R project will be released with a Contributor Code of Coduct (under construction).
 By contributing to this project, you agree to abide by its terms.

 # Acknowledgments